-The HSE’s Legionnaires’ disease Technical guidance Part 2 recommends that if the minority of results are returned with between 100 and 1000 colony-forming units per litre (CFU/l), the system should initially be resampled.
-If it is still positive, then an assessment needs to be carried out to identify remedial actions, and a review of your control measures must be undertaken.
+The HSE’s Legionnaires’ disease Technical guidance Part 2 recommends that if the minority of results are returned with between 100 and 1000 colony-forming units per litre (CFU/l), your water system should initially be resampled.
+If it is still positive for legionella, then an assessment needs to be carried out to identify remedial actions and a review of your control measures must be undertaken.

-If your sample has more than 1000 CFU/l, then you must resample the system and undertake an immediate review of control measures, as well as do a risk assessment to identify remedial action, including possible disinfection.
+If your sample has more than 1000 CFU/l, then you must resample the system and undertake an immediate review of control measures, as well as do a risk assessment to identify remedial action, including disinfection.
 Retesting needs to take place a few days after disinfection and at frequent intervals subsequently until control is achieved.

-The cost of the works will of course be dependent on what necessary actions have been identified in your risk assessment.
+The cost of the works will of course be dependent on what necessary actions have been identified in your legionella risk assessment.
 This also applies to how long the work will take, but rest assured that our engineers will make sure that any disruption while the work takes place will be kept to a minimum.

 Once the work has been completed, we will send you a detailed report of the works undertaken, along with photos which can be used as proof of work.

 The best safety measure you can take is prevention.
 By taking steps now to minimise the risk of legionella bacteria growth, you will minimise the risk of exposure to it.
 Restricting conditions that are advantageous to growth by regularly flushing your water system and ensuring temperature control is basic good practice, but there is a lot more that can be done.

 Contact us if you would like to arrange a legionella risk assessment, water testing, audit or any aspect of managing legionella in your water systems.